 - 12. (1 point.)
 Explain, in a sentence or two, how you implemented support for whitespace preceding a document's root element, drawing our attention to code you wrote to solve the problem. - 13.
 (30 points.)
 Okay, now it's time to eliminate some other shortcomings, particularly the parser's lack of support for attributes.
-Proceed to enhance your parser so that it supports the following grammar, where Name is now one or more letters, numbers, hyphens, periods, and underscores; CharData can be zero or more characters excluding '<'; AttValue can be zero or more characters excluding '<'; AttValue can be zero or more character.isWhitespace returns true; denotes zero or more occurrences; and denotes one or more occurrences.
+Proceed to enhance your parser so that it supports the following grammar, where Name is now one or more letters, numbers, hyphens, periods, and underscores; CharData can be zero or more characters excluding '<'; AttValue can be zero or more characters excluding '<' and '"'; S is any character for which java.lang.Character.isWhitespace returns true; denotes zero or more occurrences; and denotes one or more occurrences.

+'''

+element ::= STag content Etag content ::= (element | CharData) STag ::= '<' Name (S^+ Attribute)^ S^ '>' Attribute ::= Name Eq '"' AttValue '"' Eq ::= S^ '=' S^ ETag ::= '<' '/' Name S^ '>'

+'''

-element ::= STag content Etag content ::= (element | CharData) STag ::= '<' Name (S+ Attribute) S^{} '>' Attribute ::= Name Eq '"' AttValue '"' Eq ::= S^{} '=' S^{} ETag ::= '<' '/' Name S^{} '>' We suggest you focus your attention on Attributes.java and XMLParser.java.4 Though, you are welcome to declare and define other classes as you see fit; be sure they belong to the cscie259.project1.mf package.
+We suggest you focus your attention on Attributes.java and XMLParser.java.4 Though, you are welcome to declare and define other classes as you see fit; be sure they belong to the cscie259.project1.mf package.